w3f/w3f-education/docs/Rust/section2/loops.md

 ## Using `match`

-You can also use a match statement to peform similar logic, which we will delve into later.
+You can also use a match statement to perform similar logic, which we will investigate later.
 A `match` statement is the most basic form of pattern matching:

 ```rust
 let age = 18;